JupiterOne/graph-github/docs/jupiterone.md

   the integration instance.
 - Select a **Polling Interval** that you feel is sufficient for your monitoring needs.
 You may leave this as `DISABLED` and manually execute the integration.
-- Select to **Analyze Commit Approval** which enables analysis of individual commits' approval status.

 4. Click **Create Configuration** once all values are provided.